jerryzhou196/databricks-grafana/README.md

 # Why Use This Over Other Solutions?

 Currently, no **cloud-agnostic** single-source-of-truth for Databricks Spark Monitoring exists.
-Native solutions like Ganglia UI and [Databricks Compute Metrics](https://docs.databricks.com/en/compute/cluster-metrics.html) exist.
+Native solutions like [Ganglia UI](https://medium.com/quintoandar-tech-blog/ganglia-on-spark-cluster-optimization-at-its-best-e5c9dc29253b) and [Databricks Compute Metrics](https://docs.databricks.com/en/compute/cluster-metrics.html) exist.
 Here are some problems with the existing solutions:

-- Ganglia doesn't support alerts, custom metric visualizations or long-term persistance.
+- Ganglia UI doesn't support alerts, custom metric visualizations or long-term persistance.

-- [Existing solutions like this one using AWS's cloudwatch agents](https://aws.amazon.com/blogs/mt/how-to-monitor-databricks-with-amazon-cloudwatch/) are extremely buggy and not well-maintained.
-This solution leverages the open-source Open-Telemetry Collector that guranteeds fast performance and much more robustness.
+- Existing solutions [like this one using AWS's cloudwatch agents](https://aws.amazon.com/blogs/mt/how-to-monitor-databricks-with-amazon-cloudwatch/) are extremely buggy and not well-maintained as they rely on closed-source agents.
+This solution leverages the **Open-Source** [Open-Telemetry Collector](https://github.com/open-telemetry/opentelemetry-collector-contrib) that guranteeds lightning-fast performance and much more robustness.

+- Databricks offers some [compute metrics](https://docs.databricks.com/en/compute/cluster-metrics.html) but these are bulky, not-persisted and hidden by cluster.
+These metrics are intentionally designed to be difficult to use out of an incentive to transition customers towards Databrick's Serverless Compute.

+-